2 minute read

 Register a trusted wildcard certificate

-Since Garden Runtime Cluster components are published under the ingress domain (operator.gardener.cloud/v1alpha1.Garden.spec.runtimeCluster.ingress.domain) a wildcard certificate is required.
+Since Garden Runtime Cluster components are published under the ingress domain (operator.gardener.cloud/v1alpha1.Garden.spec.runtimeCluster.ingress.domains) a wildcard certificate is required.

 For example: